lostjared/AcidCam_Android/README.md

 in the exempted apps.
 Otherwise the Battery saver will kill the program if it thinks it is using to much battery power.

+Also it only works in Landscape mode, you may have to use the Flip X, FLip Y, or Flip X and Y on your tablet because they are all different.

-This is is still in early development so it is not great yet.
+Most of these issues will hopefully be worked through as this is is still in early development so it is not perfect or 100% yet.

 You can find the C++ code for the Acid Cam filters here: https://github.com/lostjared/libacidcam